savushkin-r-d/ptusa_main/readme.md

 You could open file CMakeList.txt cloned repository in Qt.

-Or clone reposytory in Qt:
+Or clone repository in Qt:
     New -> Import Project -> Git Clone specify the repository link and check the box Recursive